 Students need to know their efforts for a good educational environment are supported both at school and at home.
-Therefore, it is necessary for parents to play an active role in working with the school to promote good discipline.
-We believe discipline is a partnership.
+Therefore, it is necessary for parents to play an active role in working with the school to promote good behavior.
+We believe modeling positive behavior is a partnership.